-All students will be charged the application fee to their UA Bursar account, except for students going on third-party provider programs (other than CEA).
+All students will be charged the application fee to their UA Bursar account, except for students going on Non-UA Programs.

 For further details regarding Study Abroad payment deadlines and policies, go to the Financial Information page.

+Complete the FAFSA and be sure to accept your financial aid loans and grants for the term you plan to be abroad.
 Your UA financial aid will be disbursed to your UA student account approximately one week prior to the beginning of the regular UA term start date.
 (This is based on the regular UA calendar, not on your study abroad program start date.)
-Remember that any fees which are not covered by federal financial aid must be paid in full 30 days prior to your program start date.
+Remember that any fees which are not covered by federal financial aid must be paid before the Bursar's due date or late fees will apply.

 It is important to have at least 3 forms of "money" at all times, just in case some options cannot be accessed.
 The most common forms of "money" are debit cards, credit cards, cash (US or foreign), and local bank accounts.
 What you choose to use is dependent upon how long you will be staying and where you will be going.